snudm-starlab/FCNN/README.md

   │     ├── train_teacher.sh: a script for training ResNet34 model for a teacher model
   │     └── test.sh: a script for testing neural networks
   │
+  ├── requirements.txt: a list of dependencies
-  ├── checkpoint: a directory for checkpoints including teacher models └── README.md
+  └── README.md

 ```